-We rely on research institutions, contract research organizations, clinical investigators as well as clinical and commercial material manufacturers of our product candidates.
-As of June 30, 2014, under the terms of our agreements, including certain agreements relating to the April 2014 initiation of the Phase 3 trial of HEPLISAV-B, we are obligated to make future payments as services are provided of approximately \$40.5 million through 2016.
+We rely on research institutions, contract research organizations, clinical investigators as well as clinical and commercial manufacturers of our product candidates.
+As of September 30, 2014, under the terms of our agreements, including certain agreements relating to the April 2014 initiation of the Phase 3 trial of HEPLISAV-B, we are obligated to make future payments as services are provided of approximately \$27.7 million through 2016.
 These agreements are terminable by us upon written notice.
 Generally, we are liable only for actual effort expended by the organizations at any point in time during the contract through the notice period.
-Under the terms of an agreement with one of these organizations, we may be obligated to make a payment of \$1.4 million if a certain performance target is achieved.